mongodb/docs/source/includes/admonitions/fact-backing-db-auth.rst

 .. note::

-   If you deploy |onprem| 4.2, you must specify a MongoDB version earlier than than v4.0 in the oplog database resource definition.
+   If you deploy |onprem| 4.2, you must specify a MongoDB version earlier than than 4.0 in the oplog :ref:`database resource definition
+   <k8s-specification>`.